matheusrrtavares/matheusrrtavares/README.md

 ###

-<p align="left">My name is Matheus, i'm a backend software developer, currently in the second period of software engineering.</p>
+<p align="left">My name is Matheus, i'm a backend software developer, currently in the third period of software engineering.</p>

 ###